ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 This often adds searchable standardized data, but sometimes results in erroneous results.
-Service-derived data are viewable under Edit Locality, and searchable through “Any Geographic Element.”
+Service-derived data are viewable under Edit Locality, and searchable through "Any Geographic Element."
 Use more precise terms (Continent, Feature, etc.) to avoid the inclusion of these secondary data.
 See also [Additional Data](#additionaldata).